NatasaMiric/rock-papper-scissors/README.md

 ## Credits
 ### Code Used

-* Several tutorials on developing a Rock Paper Scissors game were viewed but no code was used directly from these tutorials and were used solely for inspiration on how to implement the game.
+* Several tutorials on developing a Rock Paper Scissors game were viewed but no code was used directly from these tutorials and was used solely for inspiration on how to implement the game.
 These tutorials are:

   [Code with Ania Kubow](https://www.youtube.com/watch?v=RwFeg0cEZvQ&t=631s)